Blog

 • Preventing data theft or leaks: An updated SRA helps uncover system vulnerabilities that could expose sensitive data.

-• Improving patient trust: Patients are more likely to share complete and honest health details with trustworthy providers to protect their privacy.
+• Improving patient trust: Patients are more likely to share complete and honest health details with providers they trust to protect their privacy.

 Think about it this way: performing an annual risk assessment is like a health checkup for your organization’s cybersecurity.
-Skipping it doesn’t just increase vulnerability—it erodes your patients’ trust in you to safeguard their most private information.
+Skipping it doesn’t just increase vulnerability—it erodes the trust your patients place in you to safeguard their most private information.

 Legal and Financial Consequences of Non-Compliance